Syntagma Square is one of Athen’s most historic districts. Countless notable events have taken place here throughout the centuries.

 Various tour companies offer complimentary walking tours of Athens.
 Furthermore, many of these tours start in Syntagma square.

-If you consider yourself as something of a foodie, you may wish to book yourself a place on an Athens food tour like this one.
-Athens food tours lead you down Ermou street, and onto an exploration of the districts of Syntagma, Monastiraki, Thissio, Plaka and Psiri.
+If you consider yourself something of a foodie, you may wish to book yourself a place on an Athens food tour.
+Athens food tours lead you down Ermou street, and onto an exploration of the districts of Syntagma, Monastiraki, Thissio, Plaka, and Psiri.